See website North Wales Pilgrim’s Way

 Update October 2020

 We walked the 140-mile (171 miles in our case, including diversions) North Wales Pilgrim’s Way in fourteen one-day walks, using the Official Guidebook (see below), and Ordnance Survey maps.
 We did one all-day walk per week, starting in March 2020 and ending in October 2020, with three walks pre-lockdown and eleven walks post-lockdown.
-We will try to visit Ynys Enlli / Bardsey Island in 2023.
+We tried to visit Ynys Enlli / Bardsey Island in 2022.

 We loved the Pilgrim’s Way!
 It’s well-signposted, with a wonderful variety of scenery: the Clwydian hills with great views across to Snowdonia, the Carneddau mountains, Snowdonia slate country, and the Llyn Peninsula and the Llyn Coast Path.
 Interesting villages and lovely old churches all along the way.
 It’s my favourite long distance path in North Wales, so far.
 We were walking on ancient paths, in the footsteps of pilgrims.